Coconut Burfi/ Nariyal Burfee

 • The mixture also thickens up after it is cooled.
 After it is sufficiently cooled, cut into desired shapes.

-17 Replies to “Coconut Burfi/ Nariyal Burfee”
+17 thoughts on “Coconut Burfi/ Nariyal Burfee”